Advantages And Disadvantages Of Nuclear Energy

 Nuclear power plants generate external dependence.
 Not many countries have uranium mines and not all the countries have nuclear technology, so they have to hire both things overseas.

 Current nuclear reactors work by fission nuclear reactions.
-These chain reactions is generated in case control systems fail, generating continous reactions causing a radioactive explosion that would be virtually impossible to contain.
+These chain reactions are generated in case control systems fail, generating continous reactions causing a radioactive explosion that would be virtually impossible to contain.

 Probably the most alarming disadvantage is the use of the nuclear energy in the military industry.
 The first use of nuclear energy was the creation of two nuclear bombs dropped on Japan during World War II.
 This was the first and the last time that nuclear energy was used in a military attack.
 Later, several countries signed the Nuclear Non-Proliferation Treaty, but the risk that nuclear weapons could be used in the future will always exist.